Gudradain/spirit-island-template/_docs/board_front.md

 ||Isolate a land at Range|isolate(x)|Isolate a land at x Range||
 |Destroy Presence|Destroy a Presence|destroy-presence|||

-		  - discard-cards: Discard 2 Power Cards (as seen on Downpour)
-          - gain-card-play: +1 Card Play this turn
-          - gain-power-card: Gain Power Card
-          - forget-power-card: Forget Power Card (not cannon)
-          - gain-energy(X): Gain X Energy
-            - If X is a numeral, Gain X Energy
-            - If X is a element, Gain 1 per Element
-          - gain-energy(X,Y)
-            - If X is an element, Gain Y Energy plus 1 per Element x
-          - make-fast: One of your Powers may be Fast
-		  - **Adding Presence**
-			  - add-presence(X): Add a Presence up to X Range. *X can be 'any' or 1, 2, 3 or 4*
-			  - add-presence(X,Y): Add a Presence with Y conditions at X Range
-				- Y can be terrain types (including dual types), tokens, invaders, invader pieces, dahan, blight, etc.
-			  - add-presence(X,Y,Z,...,and/or): Add a Presence with multiple Y, Z, ... conditions at X Range, the last parameter must be 'or' or 'and'.
-				- If using more than just Y, the last parameter must be *or* or *and*.
-				- For example, add-presence(3,jungle,beast,or) as seen on Sharp Fangs or add-presence(2,town,city,blight,or) from Vengeance
-			  - add-presence(X,text,*your_text_here*): the presence text will read "Add a Presence your_text_here".
-The icon will be **!!!**
-			  - add-presence(X,token,and/or,token_type): allows for adding tokens in addition to or instead of presence
-				- For example, add-presence(3,token,and,beast) is Many Minds, add-presence(1,token,or,disease) is Vengeance
-          - move-presence(X): Move a Presence up to X Range
-          - ignore-range: Ignore Range this turn (as seen on Finder)
-          - **Gaining Elements**
-			  - gain-element(X): Gain X Element
-			  - gain-element(X,Y):
-				- if Y is a number, gain Y of X Element
-				- if Y is an Element, gain X or Y
-			  - gain-element(X,Y,Z,...,or):
-			    - gain X, Y, or Z elements (can have more than 3 if desired)
-			  - gain-element(X,Y,Z,...,and):
-			    - gain X, Y, and Z elements (can have more than 3 if desired)
-          - **Pushing/Gathering**
-			  - push(x): Push x from your land (as seen on Trickster with Dahan)
-			  - push(x,y): Push x from a land at y range (as seen on Many Minds)
-			  - push(x,y,z): Push x from z lands of terrain y (for example, push(presence,ocean,each) as seen on Ocean)
-				- y can be an number of conditions (terrain types, sacred site, token types, etc)
-				- z can be a numeral or 'each' (or another word at your own risk).
-			  - gather(x): Gather x into your land
-			  - gather(x,y): Gather x into a land at y range (as seen on Many Minds)
-			  - gather(x,y): Gather x into 1 of your lands with y condition (sacred site, beasts, etc)
-			  - gather(x,y,z): Gather x into z lands of y type
   - **presence-tracks**: The container for the Presence Tracks.

     There are two mechanisms to populate this.
 The simple approach is to use the specific energy and card tracks as demonstrated by the 'board_front' example.